 - Student members shall have no voting rights.

-- A member satisfying the above conditions shall have right to vote if: The person has been an ATA-Houston member in good standing for the past one year prior to elections.
+- A member satisfying the above conditions shall have the right to vote if: The person has been an ATA-Houston member in good standing for the past year prior to elections.

 Regular General Assembly Meeting: